wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 * Excellent question!
 The plugin is provided free to the public - you can use it however you like - where ever you like - you can even change it however you like.
 Should you decide that the plugin has been a great help and want to donate to our plugin development fund, you may do so [here](http://fischercreativemedia.com/wordpress-plugins/donate/ "here").

 == Changelog ==
+= 3.5.3 =
+* Security fix to prevent SQL injection.
+Thanks to jamie@jamieakhtar.com for pointing out the vulnerability.
+* Changed style loading to be dynamic via ajax call.
+* Made styles loadable though theme file if desired by user (so no dynamic load is required).
+* Added framework for Contextual Help (help text coming soon)

 = 3.5.2 =
 * Fix to issue with Add New Amazon Post page not loading.